Kuhlemeier-lab/Petunia_hybrid_necrosis/README.md

 --filter-expression "FS>30.0"
 --filter-name "FS"
 ```
 Then we select variants passing filters and only the biallelic SNPs.
 We then keep only variants where the read depth is at least 100 and then we thin the dataset to 100bp.

+Number of variants in each dataset is listed in [variant_numbers.csv](data/variant_numbers.csv).

 ### Bulk segregant analysis

+Is performed in R.

 ## IL shallow sequencing